 “I also want for us to remember the thousands and thousands of priests who strongly opposed the logic of the sword with the power of the cross… There was sin, and it was plentiful.
 But we never apologized, so I now ask for forgiveness.
 But where there was sin, and there was plenty of sin, there was also an abundant grace increased by the men who defended indigenous peoples.”

 Despite Francis’ profound words, Evo Morales took the media spotlight that day when he gifted Papa Frank a hammer and sickle crafted into the shape of Jesus on the crucifix.
-His detractors were quick to accuse him of forcing his socialist ideologies into religion.
-Many labelled the gift crass, offensive and unwarranted.
+His detractors were quick to accuse him of forcing his socialist ideologies into religion, many labeling the gift crass, offensive and unwarranted.

 El Presidente hasn’t exactly been a close ally of the Catholic Church.
-He removed all crosses and bibles from the Presidential Palace upon being elected to power and he declared Bolivia a secular state in the updated 2009 constitution.
-Some were surprised that he welcomed the pope with such warmth and enthusiasm.
+He removed all crosses and bibles from the Presidential Palace upon being elected to power and declared Bolivia a secular state in the updated 2009 constitution.
+All things considered, many were surprised to see him welcome the pope with such warmth and enthusiasm.

-As it turned out Papa Frank actually liked Evo’s present and took it home with him to the Vatican.
-Evo’s crucifix was based on a model designed by Luis Espinal, a Jesuit priest who was tortured and killed by right wing Bolivian Militia in the 1980’s.
-Papa Frank had in fact taken the time to stop and pray at the site of Luis’ murder during his brief visit to La Paz.
+As it turned out, Papa Frank actually liked Evo’s present and took it home with him to the Vatican.
+The crucifix was based on a model designed by Luis Espinal, a Jesuit priest who was tortured and killed by right-wing Bolivian Militia in the 1980’s.
+Papa Frank had even taken the time to stop and pray at the site of Luis’ murder during his brief visit to La Paz.

-Pope Francis is of course aware of the harsh conditions and could offer little other than prayer and blessings.
-Nevertheless, he received a hero’s welcome.
-The catholic church has been working inside the prison to provide education and rehabilitation services for many years.
+Pope Francis is of course aware of the harsh conditions and could offer little more than prayer and blessings.
+Nevertheless, he received a hero’s welcome from the prison community, largely because the catholic church has been working for many years to provide education and rehabilitation services to vulnerable inmates.